Forest of Fontainebleau: History

 Forty thousand years ago, nomadic populations settled around the forest.
-Various traces of their presence have been discovered: carved stone tools, bones of such animals as bears, elephants, rhinos, giant stags.
+Various traces of their presence have been discovered: carved stone tools, bones of such animals as bears, elephants, rhinos, and giant stags.
 More than 2,000 caves with rock carvings are scattered across the forest.
 They are attributed to all periods between the Upper Paleolithic (around 12000 BC) and modern times.
 However, the majority of the carvings are from the Mesolithic (between 9000 and 5500 BC).
 They often take the form of geometric etchings (lattices), though some are figurative.